December 28, 2008

 In my mind, the staff at Condit Elementary will always be female, twice my height, shellacked with hair spray, and dressed for the '70s (in some cases, the '60s and '50s, in keeping with Bellaire's fashion speed).
 They resembled our mothers enough to prevent our ever challenging them; I don't recall any outright defiance in the classroom, ever.

-Enough of them smoked to make the teachers' lounge a room you could find blindfolded.
+Enough of them smoked to make the teachers' lounge a room you could locate blindfolded.
 Only one teacher was young enough for me to have a crush on, and she was an assistant.
 They all drove sedans.

 Our principal, a tense, wrinkled woman with beehive hair and a pointed face, paid visits to our classrooms over any minor crisis.
-She lectured us holding her arms straight at her sides, rolling her fingers as if she'd just found cobwebs on them.
+She lectured us holding her arms straight at her sides, rolling her fingers as if she'd just noticed cobwebs on them.
 To me, this looked like a threat to use her nails on us.
 However, to my knowledge she never actually laid a hand on any child; being made to wait outside her office for an hour was the worst kind of punishment.

 That's not to say we had no fun.
 The recess game of choice was kickball, played with a big, red, pneumatic ball that drop-kicked with a bang.
 The challenge was getting it over the fielders' heads but short of the six-foot chain-link fence; that was an out, and the teacher had to closely monitor whoever she chose to retrieve it.
 You didn't want to send the most eager kid, as he was also the most likely to run headlong into a passing car.